 The Crazy Story Of What Really Happened to Target Canada

-It’s been over a year since Target announced they would be closing Canadian stores and there are many people who are still wondering, “what the f*ck happened?”
+It’s been over three years since Target announced they would be closing Canadian stores and there are many people who are still wondering, “what the heck happened?”

 From the outside, it looked like Target had it easy — Canadian consumers highly anticipated the opening and finding locations was made easy with Zellers’ departure.
 Unfortunately, the hype and ease of finding locations ended up being their biggest pitfalls.
 A month prior to opening doors in March 2013, the company had difficulties understanding new technologies meant to manage inventory and sales, and even bigger issues moving product from distribution centres to stores, a problem that would follow them until their last day.
 While a team of 750 head office Target employees worked on the Canadian launch, no one had the guts to man up and say, “this is a disaster.”